Basic dirt bike techniques

 The way a rider grips the handlebars will determine their arms and elbows positions.
 A high over grip and relatively high arms and elbows will enable the rider to have an open upper body framework, giving them better leverage factors with the bike.
 This is one of the critical core techniques because it’s where most of the rider’s control will come from.
 When a person begins learning how to ride a dirt bike this correct over grip, high arms and elbows is very unnatural, so they will start programming the wrong techniques with low hand grips and therefore low arms and elbows.
 This causes them to always ride behind the pivot point (head and upper body back too far).
 Sure they can ride their dirt bike this way but the more they ride like this the more these techniques get programmed into their subconscious mind and automatic reflex reactions.
 Of all the 55 Absolute Techniques these are the most difficult bad habits to break.
 This is because the rider’s feeling of control and safety are so closely linked to how the handlebars feel in their hands!

-If you’re reading this you probably haven’t developed many bad habits, now is your chance to learn the best time tested and proven techniques and practice methods from the MX School, Techniques/Training DVDs/Streams that has helped Motocross Racers win 26 AMA Pro Championships.
+If you’re reading this you probably haven’t developed many bad habits, now is your chance to learn the best time tested and proven techniques and practice methods from the MX School, Techniques/Training Streaming Videos that has helped our Racers win 26 AMA Pro Championships.
 Enjoy the short complimentary example video below about this hand grip position, then follow the links below the video play screen and get starting becoming a better, safer rider!